FarahYusri12/Warfarin-Dose-Prediction/README.md

 # Warfarin Dose Prediction

 ## Introduction
 This project aims to develop a linear regression model that have ability to predicts the optimal warfarin dose by utilized both clinical and genetic factors.
-The model serves as a proof-of-concept to signifies the technical skills in data preprocessing, regerssion modelling, and performace evaluation.
+The model serves as a proof-of-concept to signifies the technical skills in data preprocessing, regression modelling, and performance evaluation.

 ## Data
 The dataset used in the project was obtained from the International Warfarin Pharmacogenetics Consortium (IWPC).
-The data includes patient's information such as age, gender, weight, height, warfarin dose and, CYP2C9 and VKORC1 genotypes.
+The data includes patient's information such as age, gender, weight, height, warfarin dose and, CYP2C9 (rs1799853, rs1057910) and VKORC1 (rs9923231) genotypes.

 ## Analysis
 In this project;